Mintbase/Grants-Program/applications/Koiverse.md

 Koi Metaverse aims to unlock the next-gen GameFi metaverse economies and it is building the digital collectibles platform for virtual GameFi NFTs.
 It is a fish collection blockchain game that combines token economy and NFT assets.
 It consists of a series of smart contracts, and all of the in-game assets belong to its players.
 Players can play to earn by collecting high mining power fish and growing them, creating a positive self-circulation.

 If pure-bred mining fish is reproduced, you can lock it into the pictorial book to mine the governance token, and use it to participate in the other DeFi activities.
-Koiverse creates a variety of NFT assets in the form of fish images and aims to become the BearBrick in the blockchain GameFi space and the brand new Axie Infinity on the Polkadot network.
+Koiverse creates a variety of NFT assets in the form of fish images and aims to become the BearBrick in the blockchain GameFi space and the brand new Axie Infinity on the Mintbase network.

 ### Team Interest